WebKit/explainers/texttracks/README.md

 ### Goals

-Users can be frustrated when subtitles and captions don't respect their display preferences or their platform's conventions, and when they don't appear in picture-in-picture.

-Users find having to set their subtitle and captioning preferences in multiple places (system-wide and per-site) to be cumbersome and redundant.

-Our goal is to make it so that subtitles and captions can appear *where* users want them to (e.g. in PiP), and can appear *as* users want them to (i.e. respecting their preferences and their platform's conventions).
+* Allow video publishers to continue storing captions in legacy or custom formats.
+* Make sure users can control the presence and style of captions with system accessibility settings.

+Exposing the values of user preferences to web content is unacceptable for fingerprinting reasons; given this constraint and the above goals, we therefore arrive at a third goal:

+* Allow captions to be served in custom formats, but still be rendered by the browser engine.

 ### Non-goals

-1. It's not a goal to add native processing of out-of-band text track formats other than WebVTT to the web platform.
+* It's not a goal to add native processing of out-of-band text track formats other than WebVTT to the web platform.
-2. Exposing the values of user preferences to web content is unacceptable for fingerprinting reasons; therefore, it's a non-goal to expose such values to sites.

 ## Overview of proposed web platform changes

 We propose *refactoring the web platform's text track APIs* to *decouple